 9.00am-10.00am: Registration and coffee

-10.00am-10.20am: Airship and Toggle founder and chief executive Dan Brookman discusses the evolution of AI and what’s coming down the track, and how to easily identify the customers that can shift the dial on your CRM return on investment.
+10.20am-10.40am: Airship and Toggle founder and chief executive Dan Brookman discusses the evolution of the customer journey and how to easily identify and create the ones that can shift the dial on your CRM return on investment.

 Ones to watch: